Program Requirements

 Modality and Timeframe

-This program is offered both on campus and online.
-This program may also be completed entirely online.
-Students should be able to complete the coursework in 2 years if they maintain full-time status (defined as 9 credits per semester over two years) or in four years if they study part-time.
-Summer and winter courses are available, enabling faster progress toward graduation.
-Students have up to 8 years to complete their coursework.
+This program is offered fully on campus and fully online.
+Thirty-six (36) credits are required to complete your graduate program.
+Students should be able to complete the coursework in two (2) years if they maintain full-time status (defined as 9 credits per semester over two years) or in four (4) years if they study part-time.
+Winter and summer courses are available, enabling faster progress toward graduation.
+Students have up to eight years to complete their coursework and are allowed a maximum of 60 credits.

 Admission Requirements: